Updated on September 18, 2023

 Two types of styes can form on the eye, including:

 • An external stye (external hordeolum).
-This is the most common type.
-It forms on the base of your eyelash.
+This is the most common and less painful type of stye.
+It forms on the base of your eyelash and faces outward.

 Styes vs. Chalazion